AdaCore/spark2014/docs/lrm/source/introduction.rst

 - Section :ref:`formal_analysis` gives a brief overview of the formal analysis to which |SPARK| programs are amenable.

+- Section :ref:`exec_sem` gives a brief overview of the use of executable contracts.

 - Section :ref:`dynamic_sem` gives details on the dynamic semantics of
   |SPARK|.